AckerlyXu/heima/articles/sql-data-warehouse/sql-data-warehouse-tables-statistics.md

 Since there is no DMV to determine if data within the table has changed since the last time statistics were updated, knowing the age of your statistics can provide you with part of the picture.
 You can use the following query to determine the last time your statistics where updated on each table.

+> [!NOTE]
-> [AZURE.NOTE] Remember if there is a material change in the distribution of values for a given column, you should update statistics regardless of the last time they were updated.
+> Remember if there is a material change in the distribution of values for a given column, you should update statistics regardless of the last time they were updated.

 ```sql
 SELECT